What is Public interest litigation?

 1. Writ of Habeas corpus

 The word Habeas Corpus defined ‘have his body’ to have the body present the court.
-It is also a order of the higher court that, commands the authorities holding an individual in custody to bring that person into court.
+It is also an order of the higher court that, commands the authorities holding an individual in custody to bring that person into court.

-Also the writ of ‘Habeas Corpus’ is a process for defense of the personal life of the subjects by affording an effective means of immediate release from unlawful detention of custody, whether in public prison or in private custody.
+Also the writ of ‘Habeas Corpus’ is a process for the defense of the personal life of the subjects by affording an effective means of immediate release from unlawful detention of custody, whether in public prison or in private custody.

 2. Writ of Mandamus